Select a Location

 SPECIES INFORMATION

-Number of wolves: 13,000 not including Russia, but numbers may be lower or higher due to insufficient research in several countries.
+*Numbers may be lower or higher due to insufficient research in several countries.

-Population trend: Increasing and areas are expanding
+Population trend: Increasing, and areas are expanding

 Legal protection: Protected in many countries and considered a game species in some.
 Persecution or poaching in rural areas occurs despite protection.